myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-14T05:24:15.973Z
+>
+> Lexicon must be visualized as a UI so that it's easy to move from ref to related-refs

+---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-14T05:14:27.847Z
+>
+> I have refactored the README for atproto.dart

+I mainly made the package section prettier and added Developer Quickstart section for contributors

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-13T14:56:13.835Z
 >
 > Chill out